 Marsden Park is located on Fennimore’s east side along Marsden Park Road and 8th Street.
 This large wonderful park was left in trust to the community by William Marsden nearly 100 years ago with the dream of a community park for future generations to enjoy.
 Marsden Park covers several city blocks offering lush green grass and massive shade trees.
 Marsden Park is a popular spot for family reunions, picnics and outdoor recreation from spring through fall.
-Marsden Park offers three park shelters, play equipment, youth ball diamond, volleyball courts, basketball courts, 3 tennis courts, picnic tables and park benches.
+Marsden Park offers four park shelters, play equipment, youth ball diamond, volleyball courts, basketball courts, 3 tennis courts, picnic tables and park benches.

 Marsden Park is open from sunup to sundown.
 Restrooms are open during park hours (closed in winter months).